5 6 Divided By 2

 Addressing Common Misconceptions

 A frequent mistake when dividing fractions is to simply divide the numerator by the whole number and leave the denominator unchanged.
-This is incorrect.
+Consider this: this is incorrect.
 Remember, dividing the numerator only divides part of the fraction, not the entire fraction.
 The correct approach is to use the reciprocal method or a visual approach to ensure the entire fraction is divided equally.

 Further Applications and Extensions